-Item R4.29-2, General Conditions - Violence in the Workplace -
+Item R4.29-2, General Conditions - Violence in the Workplace -Workplace Violence Prevention Program, of the Prevention Manual.

-Workplace Violence Prevention Program, of the Prevention Manual.
-August 22, 2022 - Housekeeping changes to reflect regulation changes prevention policies into the Prevention Manual.
+HISTORY: April 6, 2020 - Housekeeping changes consequential to implementing prevention policies into the Prevention Manual.
 The POLICY in this Item merely continues the substantive requirements of Policy No. 8.88, as they existed prior to the Effective Date, with any wording changes necessary to reflect legislative and regulatory changes since Policy